SimuTraffX-Lab/SUMO2Unity/README.md

 - How to clone a repository?
 [Youtube Tutorial](https://www.youtube.com/watch?v=EhxPBMQFCaI)
 - How to download Unity?
 [Youtube Tutorial](https://www.youtube.com/watch?v=Kh_FD0Ypdhg)
 - How to install Sumo?
 [Youtube Tutorial](https://www.youtube.com/watch?v=7DfVUwgUIlQ)
-- If you need more help or have any questions, feel free to post them at the [Issues](https://github.com/SUMO2Unity/SUMO2Unity/issues) section.
+- If you need more help or have any questions, feel free to create a new issue at the [Issues](https://github.com/SUMO2Unity/SUMO2Unity/issues) section.

 ## Documentation
 - Please Visit our Documentation here for additional details